10 Ways To Prep Your House For Cold Weather

 Colder weather is coming into the River Valley area next week.
 We want all of our members to remain safe and warm during these harsh temperatures.
 Here are 10 quick ways to prepare your home for cold weather, all of which can be done over the weekend!

-- For any pipe exposed to outside elements, or is not in a heated space, use pipe wrap to insulate.
+- For any pipe exposed to outside elements or in a heated space, use pipe wrap to insulate.
 Or when temperatures are below freezing, allow a steady trickle of water to flow through pipes to avoid freezing.